 To explore LinkedIn's privacy settings, hover over your profile picture in the upper right hand corner.
 Select the "Privacy and Settings" option from the drop down menu.

 You first have the ability to turn your activity broadcasts on or off.
-Choosing "on" will of course alert your connections to any changes in your profile.
+Choosing "on" will alert your connections to any changes in your profile.
 Linkedin warns, "You may want to turn this option off if you're looking for a job and don't want your present employer to see that you're updating your profile."
-However if you are looking for a job, and are not currently employed, it would be beneficial for your updates to appear for connections.
+However if you are looking for a job and are not currently employed, it would be beneficial for your updates to appear for connections.

 You can also control what people will see when you view their profile—you have the option to be visible or not.
 Using the default settings, your name, photo and headline will appear to anyone whose profile you view; you can, however, choose to be completely anonymous, or to reveal only limited information about yourself.
 Your settings may depend on your position, title, and career path.